Frequently Asked Questions.

 Q. Why should I buy from Limpet Mics.?

 A. Limpet Mics. is a small company, very small, in fact it's just me!
-I have been building contact microphones, hydrophones and modifying induction coils for almost ten years and have extensive experience in their manufacture and use.
+I have been building contact microphones and hydrophones for almost ten years and have extensive experience in their manufacture and use.
 Limpet Mics. are built from the best materials I can find and the designs have been developed, refined and tested to a very high standard of expectation.
 When you buy a product from Limpet Mics. you also get a lifetime of email support.
 I like nothing more than talking contact mics and audio recording, so if you ever have any questions about a product or its application I am only an email away!

 Q. What is a Contact Microphone for?